johnny-de/AlarmWatcher/README.md

 To learn how to install, configure, and run AlarmWatcher, please visit the detailed guide in the [Wiki](https://github.com/johnny-de/alarmwatcher/wiki).

-## Milestones
+## Published versions

-Below is an outline of the planned milestones for version 1.0.0 and beyond.
+This section outlines the major published versions of AlarmWatcher, detailing their key features and enhancements.

 ### Version 1.0.0

-The first major release (v1.0.0) will focus on delivering a fully functioning backend and a user-friendly frontend, along with essential features for alarm management.
+The first major release (v1.0.0) focused on delivering a fully functioning backend and a user-friendly frontend, along with essential features for alarm management.
-- **Backend:** Complete and thoroughly test the backend for alarm management, handling alarm states, acknowledgments, and filtering.
-Ensure stability and reliability for all server-side operations.
+- **Backend:** Completed and thoroughly tested backend for alarm management, handling alarm states, acknowledgments, and filtering.
+Ensured stability and reliability for all server-side operations.
-- **Frontend:** Implement a fully functional, web-based frontend for monitoring and managing alarms.
-Integrate basic filtering capabilities, allowing users to filter alarms based on alarm classes.
-Include support for dark mode, enabling users to switch between a light and dark theme.
-Additionally, provide notification support for pushing browser notifications to the underlying OS.
+- **Frontend:** Fully functional, web-based frontend for monitoring and managing alarms.
+Basic filtering capabilities, allowing users to filter alarms based on alarm classes.
+Included support for dark mode, enabling users to switch between a light and dark theme.
+Notification support for pushing browser notifications to the underlying OS.
-- **Docker Image:** Create and publish a Docker image on DockerHub to simplify deployment and installation.
+- **Docker Image:** Docker image on DockerHub to simplify deployment and installation.
-- **Wiki Documentation:** Prepare and publish a detailed Wiki to guide users on how to install, configure, and use AlarmWatcher.
+- **Wiki Documentation:** PDetailed Wiki to guide users on how to install, configure, and use AlarmWatcher.

+## Future milestones

+Outlined below are the planned milestones for upcoming versions.

 ### Version 1.1.0